 2. Wound Care/Skin Health

-It’s contagious and spread by skin contact and by contaminated materials, such as clothing.
+It’s contagious and spread by skin contact and contaminated materials, such as clothing.

 Colloidal silver benefits many skins conditions as well, including psoriasis and eczema.
-It’s soothing to scrapes and even repairs tissue damage from burns.
+It’s soothing to scrapes and even helps repair tissue damage from burns.